ersanchez/instructional-design/syncthing/ksa.md

 * how Synchting actually synchronizes files (overview)
 * what not to do within Syncthing
 * best practices
+* know which devices are supported by Syncthing

 ## Skills

-* install software on a device
+* install Syncthing on a device
 * launching an application from the command line
 * create a bookmark in a web browser
 * type a URL with a port number in a web browser